arunraja-hub/Preference_Extraction/agent/README.md

 Also see https://www.tensorflow.org/agents

 # To launch on Google Cloud ☁️
-This process will download a few gigs the first time.
+This process will download a few GB the first time.
 It will be faster the next time.

-Follow instructions at the [Before you begin section](https://cloud.google.com/ai-platform/training/docs/custom-containers-training#before_you_begin).
+Follow instructions at the [Before you begin section](https://cloud.google.com/ai-platform/training/docs/custom-containers-training#before_you_begin) on Google Cloud's website.

     chmod +x launch_cloud.sh
     ./launch_cloud.sh job_name env_type agent_type hyperp_tune_bool